ALAN BAKER, Professor and Chair

 It is expected that these essays will demonstrate initiative in engaging with problems and texts and that they will develop lines of argumentation beyond what is normally expected of papers produced for seminar discussion.
 The preparation of the essays will not be supervised by members of the faculty.
 Conversation among students who are preparing these essays is encouraged, but each student must produce an independent, original essay.
 The essays must be submitted to the department to be sent to the external examiners by the beginning of the written examination period.
 There will be no further written examination of preparations beyond these independent essays.
 An examiner will conduct a 60 minute oral examination for each preparation on both the independent essay and the materials considered in the preparation (typically all the materials listed on the syllabus for the related seminar).

 Honors minors must complete six credits of work in philosophy.
-In special cases, with approval of the department, one or two of these credits may be closely related topics taught outside the philosophy department that are well-integrated with their work in philosophy.
 Minors in philosophy will register for 0.5 credit of Senior Honor Study in the spring term of their senior year.
 Senior Honors Study does not count toward satisfying the six credit requirement for the minor.

 Senior Honors Study